scaleoutsystems/fedn/docs/developer.rst

    client.set_active_package("package.tgz", helper="numpyhelper")
    client.set_active_model("seed.npz")

-To connect a native FEDn client, you need to make sure that the combiner service can be resolved using the name "combiner".
+To connect a native FEDn client to the sandbox deployment, you need to make sure that the combiner service can be resolved by the client using the name "combiner".
 One way to achieve this is to edit your '/etc/hosts' and add a line '127.0.0.1  	combiner'.

 Access message logs and validation data from MongoDB